Mirkes/DataImputation/README.md

 Function <b>svdWithGaps</b> imputes data by decomposition of data matrix 'data' into singular vectors and later reconstruct all values.

+## Reference

+Please refer as
+Mirkes, EM, Zinovyev A, Gorban, AN “Data imputation”, available online on https://github.com/Mirkes/DataImputation, accessed Date_of_Access

 ## Acknowledgements